Head over Heels (Paula Abdul album)

-Head over Heels is the third studio album released by American singer Paula Abdul on June 13, 1995 under Virgin Records.
+Head over Heels is the third studio album released by American singer Paula Abdul on June 13, 1995, under Virgin Records and Captive Records.
 The album features three singles "My Love Is for Real", "Crazy Cool" and "Ain't Never Gonna Give You Up".
+To date, it is Abdul's last studio album release.

 Background

-In 1994, Abdul took a break on her music career to focus on her personal life.
+In 1994, Abdul took a break from her music career to focus on her personal life.
 Her marriage to Emilio Estevez ended with them filing for divorce, and she sought treatment for bulimia.
 "I was so sad, I just needed to be filled up.
 It was like I was trying to fill this big empty hole", she said.
 This experience gave her strength to work on a third album, Head over Heels, her most honest and personal project.
 "I took all the stuff I was afraid to face, and put it in my music", the singer said.
 Abdul also stated that, "It's a completely different space and time for me.
 I've experienced some spiritual growth that has allowed me to really get back to what I enjoy doing best.
 And that's being totally connected to the creative source as a recording artist and dancer".

 For Head over Heels, Abdul decided to work with an array of different producers.
 According to her: "I've now experienced both sides.
 On my first album, I worked with seven producers; on 'Spellbound' I worked with only a few.
 Going into my third album, I wanted to again experiment with many different people and flavors".
 At the same time, "I went into this album thinking I didn't want to be in any compromising situations, as I was at times, on my last two albums.
 Going into the studio and creating an album is a very intimate experience.
 I'm now more involved in the production end of my songs.
 I'm unafraid to state what my feelings and opinions are.
 All my producers were so open to my input and they were very honest.
 They said, 'Thank God you thought of that'.
 It was a good feeling."

 Composition

-Head over Heels is primarily a pop, R&B, and funk album with elements of motown soul, lite rap, latin pop, psychedelic soul, soul-pop, and Middle Eastern music.
+Head over Heels is primarily a pop and R&B album with elements of hip-hop, Motown soul, rap, latin pop, psychedelic soul, soul-pop, Cuban music and Middle Eastern music.